jasondebolt/phoenix-docker/README.md

 aws cloudformation validate-template --template-body file://base-docker-images.json

 aws cloudformation create-stack --stack-name base-docker-images --template-body file://base-docker-images.json --parameters file://params.json --capabilities CAPABILITY_NAMED_IAM

+After the stack has been created, add the generated CodeCommit repo as a remote branch and push this repo to it.
+$ git remote add codecommit {codecommit URL}
+$ git push origin master

+Then watch the pipeline build all of your Docker images and push them to ECR using AWS CodePipeline.
 ```

 #### Adding new Dockerfiles, ECR Repos, pipeline stages, or changing a CodeBuild job.